Edit the Portal's Menu Structure

 Link

-Open in new browser window
+Open in a new browser window

-With this setting, the link will open in a new window.
+With this setting, the link destination opens in a new window.

-Insert separator
+Insert a separator

 Title